mandrewsstudio/astro/src/content/thoughts/whatisabrand.md

 ![](/thoughts/images/1-Brand-Toolkit.jpg)

 And they wouldn't be wrong.
 These are, generally speaking, the main elements that come together to form the look and feel of a brand.
-But when we run our branding processes, we find it helps to zoom out a bit
+But when we run our branding processes, we find it helps to zoom out a bit.

 ![](/thoughts/images/2-Brand-Personality.jpg)